Abnormal Psychology

 Danger

 Many field experts agree that one of the critical components of diagnosing mental health conditions is “danger,” which can be separated into two categories — danger to oneself and danger to other people.
-The level and scale of the risk can vary substantially by psychological disorder and can be used to help determine if a patient’s symptoms constitute a diagnosable condition.
+The level and scale of the risk can vary substantially by psychological disorder and can be used to help determine if a patient’s symptoms constitute a diagnosable mental illness.

-Abnormal psychology mental health conditions
+Abnormal psychology mental disorders

 The field of abnormal psychology focuses on covering many different categories of conditions depending on their clinical presentation and severity.
 Some classifications of these related conditions and psychiatric disorders include: